 PepsiCo's NAB division generates more than 30% of revenues for the company, while the FLNA and PepsiCo Europe divisions each bring in around 23%.
 The company's Latin America and AMENA divisions make up 13% and 10% of revenues.
 The remainder of revenues comes from QFNA.

-PepsiCo rang up 50% of its sales in the US in 2013.
+PepsiCo rings up 56% of its sales in the US.
 Important international markets for the company include Russia, Mexico, Canada, and the UK.
-PepsiCo is also active in emerging and developing markets, particularly Brazil, China, India, Africa, and the Middle East.
+PepsiCo is also active in emerging and developing markets, particularly Brazil, China, India, Africa, and the Middle East

 Sales and Marketing

 To promote its products, PepsiCo uses a combination of sales incentives, discounts, advertising, and other marketing activities.
-Advertising and other marketing activities totaled $3.9 billion in 2013, up from $3.7 billion in 2012 and $3.5 billion in 2011.
+The company spent $3.9 billion on advertising and other marketing activities in 2015.

 PepsiCo's customers include wholesale distributors, as well as grocery and convenience stores, mass merchandisers, membership stores, authorized independent bottlers, and food service distributors, including hotels and restaurants.
 The company's snacks, beverages, and other products are brought to market through direct-store-delivery (DSD), customer warehouse, and distributor networks.